astronomer/docs/astro/configure-deployment-resources.md

 ### Kubernetes executor

 The Kubernetes executor runs all tasks in individual Kubernetes Pods.
 You can specify the configuration for these Pods using `pod_override` files which you can then apply to specific tasks.
-This executor is recommended when you need to control resource optimization, isolate your workloads, maintain long periods without running tasks, or run tasks for extended periods during deployments.
+This executor is recommended when you need to control resource optimization, isolate your workloads, run tasks for extended periods, or have extended periods without without task runs.

+See [Manage the Kubernetes executor](manage-astro-executors.md#manage-the-kubernetes-executor) for more information about configuring and running the Kubernetes executor on a Deployment.

 #### Benefits